 - Does the country export goods to other places?
 What goods does it import?
 At the Atlas of Economic Complexity, you can type in questions such as “What did Canada export in 2013?”

 - Why might people come to or leave a place?
-This list of human migrations throughout history will help you understand why such movements occur.
+This article will help you understand why such movements occur.

 - How is the country similar to its neighbors (language, traditions, etc.)?
 At NationMaster, you can compare statistics on two countries or even two regions.